 JESUS YOUTH PILGRIM: DELNA

-This WYD experience has got me closer to Jesus in many ways to put one encounter into words is difficult.
+This WYD experience has got me closer to Jesus in many ways and to put one encounter into words is difficult.
 But the one time, that I completely fell in love with Jesus was during the adoration, when Fr Rob sang ‘I surrender’.
-It felt like Jesus was telling me to surrender all my problems and life questions to him from that point.
-I surrendered everything to him completely.
+It felt like Jesus was telling me to surrender all my problems and life questions to Him and from that point I surrendered everything to Him completely.

-After surrendering to Jesus, my problems have not disappears, but he has given me the grace, strength and right amount of patience to deal with them in a better way.
-Also I truly believe that Jesus has a mission for you, whoever he chooses you to be in his name.
+After surrendering to Jesus, my problems have not disappeared, but He has given me the grace, strength and right amount of patience to deal with them in a better way.
+Also I truly believe that Jesus has a mission for you, whoever He chooses you to be in his name.
 I feel like my mission on this trip was to bring unity and spread love probably unknowingly.

 DUBAI PARISH PILGRIM: ROENELLE VILLEGAS

 The entirety of my first-ever World Youth Day is a blast of many beautiful moments.
 My favorite, though are those parts where Jesus reveals Himself to me through the beauty of discomforts.

 We have been told over and over again during the monthly formations that it would be a rigorous path.
 But who would have thought that the first challenge came up even before the official pilgrimage began!
 We were supposed to fly on January 15th.
 But it did not happen as planned.
 What I thought to be just a day of delay stretched out up to 4 long days of playing the game.
 But it did not matter in the end.
 What mattered was the way I saw how Jesus worked in my heart and in my fellow pilgrims’ hearts as we waited with expectant faith.
 The delay didn’t stop us from praising and trusting God amidst that storm.
 Plus, we formed a friendship that’s bonded by prayers.